0xproflupin/MetaplexDocs/AuctionHouse/Overview.md

 The account can be configured in whichever way the user wants.
 We'll talk [more about these configurations in a dedicated page](/TODO/when-we-the-page-is-written) but here are some interesting configurable parameters:

 * `requireSignOff`: this allows marketplaces to gate which assets can be listed and which bids can be placed.
-On every relevant instruction, the Auction House [authority](https://docs.solana.com/staking/stake-accounts#understanding-account-authorities) needs to sign the transaction.8
+On every relevant instruction, the Auction House [authority](https://docs.solana.com/staking/stake-accounts#understanding-account-authorities) needs to sign the transaction.
 * `canChangeSalePrice`: this parameter is only intended to be used on Auction Houses with `requireSignOff` set to `true`.
 This allows the Auction House to perform custom order matching to find the best price for the seller.
 * `sellerFeeBasisPoints`: this represents the share the marketplace takes on all trades.
 For instance, if this is set to `200`, i.e. 2%, then the marketplace takes 2% of every single trade that happens on their platform.